 “We want to provide food solutions that have a population-wide impact.
 Flavor is a primary driver of food choice.
 So to increase the consumption of healthier foods, we need to make those foods taste good.”

-As a partnership between industry and academia, the center’s 16 member companies pay an annual membership fee.
+As a partnership between industry and academia, the Flavor Research and Education Center’s 16 member companies pay an annual membership fee.
 The funds support graduate students to conduct research that benefits the entire industry.

 “The industry has been chasing these holy grails — to reduce salt, reduce sugar and reduce fat — for a long time now, and new challenges include developing more ‘whole foods’ with simple labels and from sustainable ingredients,” Peterson said.
 “But there’s just not that much public funding available to help us understand the underlying aspects of food quality and food chemistry.”